isomerpages/jointpoly-polyforum/_about/Overview.md

 <p>Highlights of the six-day long forum activities include: a Total Defence
-Quest where participants will learn more about the importance of each Defence pillar through games and exploration activities at external venues, a Table-Top Exercise, a visit to an Army Camp, tasting of Food Ration, a Panel Discussion with distinguished speakers, Dialogues with Government officials, Learning Journeys, Peer Sharing, bonding through social activities and a Community Action Project where delegates will engage with residents at five community venues.&nbsp;</p>
+Quest where participants will learn more about the importance of each Defence pillar through games and exploration activities at external venues, a Table-Top Exercise, a visit to an army camp, tasting of food ration, a panel discussion with distinguished speakers, dialogues with government officials, learning journeys, peer sharing, bonding through social activities and a community action project where delegates will engage with residents at five community venues.&nbsp;</p>
 <p>Polytechnic Forum 2024 is hosted by Nanyang Polytechnic.&nbsp;</p>
 <p></p>